Everything On This Page is Tentative Until This Message Is Removed.

 How it Works

-The Quiz Bowl National Championships will have four sites: West, South, Midwest, and Northeast.
+The 2027 Quiz Bowl National Championships will have four sites: West, South, Midwest, and Northeast.
 Each one will have a Middle School, High School Junior Varsity, and High School Varsity division.
-Each site will produce a Champion; from there, the top team in each division from each site will travel to Birmingham, at LIQBA expense, for the chance at being crowned the National Champion.
+Each site will produce a Champion; from there, the top team in the Middle School and High School Varsity (NOT JV) divisions from each site will travel to Morristown, New Jersey, at LIQBA expense, for the chance at being crowned the National Champion.

 Dates and Locations

-The Quiz Bowl National Championships will take place in May and June 2026 on the following dates at the following sites:
+The Quiz Bowl National Championships will take place in May and June 2027 on the following dates at the following sites DATES TENTATIVE:

 Varsity, Junior Varsity, Middle School